Skip to main content

 Can I start my PC without GPU?

-You can only start a PC without an external GPU if your processor has integrated graphics—otherwise, you’ll get no display output at all.
+You can only start a PC without an external GPU if your processor has integrated graphics or your motherboard has onboard video.

 What happens if you start a PC without RAM?

-The system will power up but fail to POST, producing error beeps instead of booting into your operating system.
+The system will power up but fail to POST, producing error beeps (if your motherboard has a speaker) and refusing to boot into your operating system.

 Can I install RAM while PC is on?

-No—hot-swapping RAM risks damaging both the memory modules and your motherboard.
-Always power down first.
+No—hot-swapping RAM risks damaging both the memory modules and your motherboard due to voltage spikes and signal integrity issues.

 Will replacing RAM wipe memory?